leettran/up/README.md

   and save the settings.
 * Edit your user profile and add your UP band

+== Usage ==

+Once you install and enable the views module, you'll be able to create views of your UP bands and activity summaries.

 === NOTE ===

 Do not be tempted to publish your application!
 If you publish it you won't be